Bill-Software-Engineer-85/URL-path-shortening/README.md

 docker-compose down
 ```

+### Explanation of Each Container

+This project generate 5 Docker images:

+1. **backend**: The backend service is the core API of the application.
+It handles business logic, processes client requests, and interacts with the PostgreSQL database.
+It also communicates with the `slug-service` to generate unique identifiers or slugs needed for functionalities like URL shortening.
+2. **slug-service**: The slug-service is a microservice responsible for generating unique slugs or identifiers.
+This is particularly useful for future expansion or scaling.
+It can be upgraded independently and can be called by multiple services.
+3. **postgres**: This service runs a PostgreSQL database instance.
+It stores all the persistent data required by the application.
+The database is configured using the provided environment variables and is exposed on the default PostgreSQL port.
+4. **pgadmin**:  pgAdmin is a web-based administration tool for PostgreSQL.
+5. **frontend**: The frontend service serving the client-side React app.

 ## Running Automated Unit-Tests

 The project includes unit tests that verify the correctness of the endpoints and logic.

-To run the tests, navigate to either backend or slug-service and then run the following commands:
+To run the tests, navigate to either `backend` or `slug-service` and then run the following commands:

 ```bash
 npm test